Warranty of Habitability in Minnesota

 • Withhold Rent: Yes

-• Repair & Deduct: Yes
+• Repair and Deduct: Yes

 Applicable Dwelling Types in Minnesota